chef/chef-web-docs/chef_master/source/ctl_chef_client.rst

 * Should only be enabled for environments that require FIPS 140-2 compliance
 * May not be enabled for any version of the chef-client earlier than 12.8

-*New in Chef client 12.8, support for OpenSSL validation of FIPS.*
+*New in Chef Client 12.8, support for OpenSSL validation of FIPS.*

 .. end_tag